 If you ever get bad vibes about anyone, if they want to pay you off-site before you start a working relationship if they have less than 4.5-star average review, just bail.

 You’ll soon learn to spot the makings of a terrible client in just a few sentences, and I promise the extra money is never worth the hassle and stress they will bring to your life.
 Just.
 Say.
 No.

-Here are some final things I wish I new before I started to travel as a freelance writer.
-Keep these in mind when you’re just starting out and hopefully they’ll make your transition a little easier.
+Here are some final things I wish I knew before I started to travel as a freelance content writer.
+Keep these in mind when you’re just starting out and hopefully, they’ll make your transition a little easier.

-Working as a freelance writer doesn’t have to be a dead end job.
+Working as a freelance content writer doesn’t have to be a dead-end job.
 There are easy ways to scale it and increase your income as you go.

 The most popular option is to become the middle man.
 Once you have a lot of regular clients sending you work each week, simply hire someone to do it for you.
 For example:

 Client X pays you 10 cents per word for a 2,000-word article every week.